-Some well-known creatives unveil their ink, and reveal the story behind it and what makes it special to them.
+Some well-known creatives unveil their awesome tattoos, and reveal the story behind it and what makes it special to them.

 Whether it starts as the ultimate showcase of a favourite artist's work or is motivated by something deeply personal and meaningful, many creatives don't stop at their first tattoo.

 Getting inked often becomes a compulsion, transforming dull skin into a walking work of art.
 And there's one thing on which the vast majority of designers we've spoken to agree: respect the artistic flair of the guy with the needle.